civic-data-design-lab/16_11.S947/week6/06_PSET.md

 <strong>Bonus</strong> customize your website by adding some style.

 1. Change the font
+2. Style the GeoJSON so it is not the default symbols (blue markers/polygons) See the following for help with this: [Leaflet Symbolization](http://duspviz.mit.edu/web-map-workshop/map-symbolization/)
 2. Adjust the layout and size of the map and various elements
 3. Use a template like [Bootstrap](http://duspviz.mit.edu/web-map-workshop/bootstrap-templates/) in your page customization